-Web compliance – that state of observing and following all accessibility laws and regulations that apply to your website – should be an overall goal for your organization.
+Website accessibility compliance – the state of observing and following all accessibility laws and regulations that apply to your website – should be an overall goal for your organization.

-So, it should come as no surprise that eight in 10 people in the U.S. make purchases using one of these devices.1 Increasingly, consumers rely on digital interactions with brands to conduct business and make buying decisions.
-A sizeable number of these individuals have disabilities.
+Increasingly, consumers rely on digital experiences with brands to conduct business and make buying decisions.
+A sizable number of these consumers have disabilities.

 What is Web Accessibility?

 Disabilities can affect the way someone gets around in their community – they may use wheelchairs, for instance, or service animals.
-But disabilities can also affect the way someone navigates their digital environment.
+But disabilities can also affect the way someone navigates their digital environment, for example:

 Someone who doesn’t have full use of their hands may not be able to use a mouse or trackball.
 They may use a keyboard or voice input instead.